sspanak/tt9/docs/user-manual.md

 This manual explains how to configure and use Traditional T9 in different scenarios.
 For installation instructions, please consult the [Installation Guide](https://github.com/sspanak/tt9/blob/master/docs/installation.md) on GitHub.
 Finally, you may want to check out the [main repository page](https://github.com/sspanak/tt9), which includes all source code, a developer's guide, the privacy policy, and supplementary documentation.

 ## Initial Setup
 After installing, first, you need to enable Traditional T9 as an Android keyboard.
 To do so, click on the launcher icon.
-If you need to take any action, all options besides Initial Setup would be disabled and there would be a label saying TT9 is disabled.
+If you need to take any action, all options besides Initial Setup will be disabled, and there will be a label: "TT9 is disabled".
 Go to Initial Setup and enable it.

-_If you don't see the icon right after installing, restart your phone and it should appear.
-Android is trying to save some battery life by not refreshing the newly installed apps list in some cases._
+_If you don't see the icon right after installing, restart your phone, and it should appear.
+It is due to Android trying to save some battery life by not refreshing the newly installed apps list._

 ### Using on a touchscreen-only phone
 If your phone does not have a hardware keypad, check out the [On-screen Keypad section](#on-screen-keypad).

 ### Enabling Predictive Mode
 Predictive Mode requires a language dictionary to be loaded to provide word suggestions.
-You can toggle the enabled languages and load their dictionaries from: Settings Screen → [Languages](#language-options).
-In case you have forgotten to load some dictionary, Traditional T9 will do it for you automatically, when you start typing.
+You can toggle the enabled languages and load their dictionaries from Settings Screen → [Languages](#language-options).
+In case, you have forgotten to load some dictionary, Traditional T9 will do it for you automatically when you start typing.
 For more information, [see below](#language-options).

+#### Notes for Android 13 or higher
+By default, the notifications for newly installed apps are disabled.
+If you enable them, TT9 will let you know when there are dictionary updates, and once you choose to install them, it will show the loading progress.

+You can enable the notifications by going to Settings → Languages and toggling Dictionary Notifications.

+_If you decide to keep them off, TT9 will continue to work without problems, but you will have to manage the dictionaries manually._

 ## Hotkeys